Deveodk/distributed-generators/README.md

 ## Special thanks
 A special thanks to [esbenp](https://github.com/esbenp) for creating the distributed laravel structure that this package is build on

-## Special thanks
-A special thanks to [esbenp](https://github.com/esbenp) for creating the distributed laravel structure that this package is build on

 ## License
 [MIT](http://opensource.org/licenses/MIT)